4P-marketing/testing-rebase/pr-to-pr.md

 Final note: I'm not a maintainer of the `test/test-repository` but even if I were, I think I would f\*\*k it up with this protocol, because I'm doing some wrong command, but I'm not sure which one it is.

-**SOLUTION**

-\- I sent this Reddit post to a colleague, and he told me that I was doing it correctly.
+### SOLUTION

 The only missing part was after `Compare & pull request` the branch by default in the `forker/test-repository` repository was `main`. and I did not notice.
 I had to explicitly target the `pr-branch` and voila, PR to PR achieved.

-I would use this post for future reference because I'm 100% sure I will forget this protocol in one month :)

-**EXTRA INFO**
+### EXTRA INFO

 What would be the difference if I were the maintainer of the `test/test-repository` with edit permissions to the `pr-branch`?
 Obviously I would not have to do a PR because I could push directly to the branch.